 If you move the groove to the corner of the board, you’ll have a rabbet, which is another joint that you can make with a plow plane.

-Did you know Bluprint now offers online woodworking classes?
+Did you know Craftsy now offers online woodworking classes?

 Check out our newest class, Doors for Cabinetry & Fine Furniture, taught by furniture maker Robert Spiece.
 You’ll learn how to make perfectly built and fitted doors that instantly elevate your cabinetry and fine furniture projects.